ChrisHammond/CollectorOfJack.github.io.bak/_posts/2023-03-07-Twice-Barreled-American-Malt.md

 ---
 It's been a while since I've blogged about a real bottle, that doesn't mean I haven't been collecting.
 I simply got it in my head that I needed the perfect backdrop for my photos.

-Here we have the 2022 Special Release from Jack Daniels: Jack Daniels 2022 Special Release Twice Barreled American Single Malt
+Here we have the 2022 Special Release from Jack Daniels: Jack Daniels 2022 Special Release Twice Barreled American Single Malt.
+This is a Single Malt, I believe a first from Jack Daniel's.
+It was then aged in Oloroso Sherry barrels.

 The front of the bottle reads:
 > Neck Label: 2022 Special Release